Transporting dangerous goods shipments from the United States to Canada by road or rail

-Parts 9 and 10 of the Canadian TDG Regulations state that dangerous goods that originate in the United States and are transported by road or rail to a destination in Canada or to a destination in the United States through Canada may comply with the classification, marking, labelling, placarding and documentation requirements of 49 CFR.
-However the Canadian TDG Regulations must be complied with in the following cases.
+Parts 9 (Road) and 10 (Rail) of the TDG Regulations state that dangerous goods that originate in the United States and are transported by road or rail to a destination in Canada or to a destination in the United States through Canada may comply with the classification, marking, labelling, placarding and documentation requirements of 49 CFR.
+However, the TDG Regulations must be complied with in the following cases:

-- The dangerous goods are forbidden by TDG Regulations but not by 49 CFR.
+- The dangerous goods are forbidden for transport by the TDG Regulations but not by 49 CFR;

-- The dangerous goods are given dangerous goods safety mark or packaging exceptions in 49 CFR that are not permitted by TDG Regulations.
+- The dangerous goods are given dangerous goods safety mark or packaging exceptions in 49 CFR that are not permitted by the TDG Regulations.

-The TDG Regulations also permit a person to transport a substance between Canada and the United States by road or railway vehicle in accordance with 49 CFR when the substance is regulated in the United States but not regulated in Canada.
-(Section 1.11 of the TDG Regulations for more information).
+The TDG Regulations also allow a person to transport a substance between Canada and the United States by road or railway vehicle in accordance with 49 CFR when the substance is regulated in the United States but not regulated in Canada (see Section 1.11 of the TDG Regulations for more information).

-Conditions and limitations for road and rail shipments originating in the United States and prepared in accordance with 49 CFR and transported into Canada
+Conditions and Limitations for Road and Rail Dangerous Goods Shipments Originating in the United States and Prepared in Accordance with 49 CFR and Transported into Canada

 A shipping document may be prepared in accordance with 49 CFR but must also include:

-- The name and address of the place of business of the consignor;(the consignor is the importer).
+- The name and address of the place of business of the consignor (where the consignor is the importer);

-- The classification from the TDG Regulations or the UN Recommendations must be used.
-However, the domestic shipping name “consumer commodity” is permitted.
+- The classification from the TDG Regulations or the UN Recommendations.
+However, the domestic shipping name "Consumer commodity" is permitted; and

-- The emergency response assistance plan reference number and telephone number to have the plan activated must be included on the shipping document when required by the TDG Regulations.
+- The emergency response assistance plan reference number and activation telephone number when required by the TDG Regulations.

 Emergency response assistance plans

 What is an emergency response assistance plan?

-Emergency Response Assistance Plans (ERAP or ERP) are required by the TDG Regulations for certain very harmful dangerous goods that necessitate special expertise and response equipment.
-The plans are intended to assist local emergency responders by providing them with technical experts and specialized equipment at an accident site.
+ERAPs are required by the TDG Regulations for certain dangerous goods that necessitate special expertise and response equipment.
+The plans are intended to assist local emergency responders by providing them with technical experts and specialized equipment at an incident site.